PreethamSub/FireDet/README.md

 Make sure to place your Tensorflow.js model files in the ```./jsmodel.tfjs``` directory.

 ## Environment variables and CORS headers
 If you are building this app manually, ensure that the Bing Maps API key is available as a process environment variable.
-You can get more information about Bing Maps [here](https://www.bingmapsportal.com/Application)
+You can get more information about Bing Maps [here](https://www.bingmapsportal.com/Application).
+Add the appropriate CORS headers to the app if you are hosting frontend and backend on different servers.

 ## Live Demo
 The API server app is currently hosted on [Railway](https://railway.app/).
 The web app API endpoint is live [here](https://firedet-production.up.railway.app/api/13.2989/14.4989/19).